-Negative effect of fund issuance: YES Bank share price fell over 7% on 28th August 2019 even after the private sector lender informed that it is proposing the board to consider raising of funds by way of issuance of equity shares when it meets on August 30th 2019.
+The negative effect of fund issuance: YES Bank share price fell over 7% on 28th August 2019 even after the private sector lender informed that it is proposing the board to consider raising of funds by way of issuance of equity shares when it meets on August 30th, 2019.

 Downgraded Rating.
 Another major blow was the global rating agency, Moody's Investors Service downgrading YES Bank's long-term foreign-currency issuer rating to BA3 from BA1.
 India Ratings and Research also downgraded Yes Bank Ltd's long-term issuer rating to 'IND A+' from 'IND AA-’ which created a negative outlook towards the bank.

-Nevertheless, major developments over the last week has put the fifth largest bank in the country in a better light.
+Nevertheless, major developments over the last week have put the fifth-largest bank in the country in a better light.

-Increase Authorised Capital: The announcement of the bank on 30th August, 2019 regarding the approval of the board regarding the proposal to increase the bank's authorised share capital to Rs 1,100 crore from Rs 800 crore increased the share prices of the bank and strengthened the investor sentiments in the market.
+Increase Authorised Capital: The announcement of the bank on 30th August 2019 regarding the approval of the board regarding the proposal to increase the bank's authorized share capital to Rs 1,100 crore from Rs 800 crore increased the share prices of the bank and strengthened the investor sentiments in the market.

 The share prices rose by 2.44% on the day of the announcement.
 The effect stayed on and reflected on the performance of the YES Bank shares in the first week of September 2019.